MariiaZhk/paycards-manager/README.md

 - [Getting Started](#getting-started)
 - [Author](#author)

----

 ## 📖 Description

-This application features a `/my-cards` page where users can:
+This application provides an interface for managing payment cards.
+On the `/my-cards` page, users can:

 - View their saved payment cards in a table format.
-- Add a new card using a modal dialog with form validation.
+- Add new cards using a modal form with validation.
-- Filter existing cards by brand or last 4 digits.
+- Filter cards by brand or last 4 digits.
-- Mark any card as the default.
+- Set any card as the default.
 - Delete cards.

-The app uses fully mocked data and does not persist to a backend.
-It’s intended as a UI prototype or a front-end tech demo.
+The app starts with mocked card data and stores added cards in `localStorage`.
+It does not persist data to a backend and is intended as a UI prototype or tech demo.

----

 ## 🚀 Features

 - 📋 Display user payment cards in a data table
-- ➕ Add a new card using a form in a modal dialog
+- ➕ Add a new card via modal form
 - 🗂 Filter cards by brand or last 4 digits
-- 🌟 Set any card as the default
+- 🌟 Mark a card as the default
-- 🗑️ Delete cards
+- 🗑️ Delete existing cards
-- ⌛ Manage `loading` and `empty` UI states
+- ⌛ Handle `loading` and `empty` UI states
-- 🌙 Dark and light theme toggle
+- 🌙 Toggle between dark and light themes
-- 📱 Fully responsive design for all screen sizes
+- 📱 Responsive design for all screen sizes
-- ✅ Form validation with **React Hook Form** and **Zod**
+- ✅ Form validation using **React Hook Form** and **Zod**

----

 ## 🧪 Tech Stack